ozgurakan/ozgurakan.github.io/_posts/2014-04-23-saltstack-virtualbox-vagrant.markdown

     end

 You may want to spend some time reading the Vagrant configuration file above as we will take actions below that will match the lines in the Vagrant file.
+Network interfaces are for OS X, so Linux and Windows host will have differences there.

 #### Check Status